learn-co-curriculum/dsc-statistical-power/README.md

 To start, you might choose an alpha value that you are willing to accept such as $\alpha=0.05$.
 From there, you can observe the power of various statistical tests against various sample and effect sizes.

-For example, if we wish to state the alternative hypothesis $H_a = .55$, then the effect size (using Cohen's d) would be:
+For example, if we wish to state the alternative hypothesis $H_a = .55$, then the effect size (using Cohen's D) would be:

 $ d = \frac{m_1 - m_2}{s}$
 $ d = \frac{.55 - .5}{s}$